Course navigation

 [y] Yes[n] No[a] Always (session)[!]
 Never (session)

-Important rule: you change modes through Claude Code controls, never by typing an instruction into the chat.
-Claude ignores requests like "switch to plan mode" — you must use one of these three methods:
+Change modes through Claude Code controls — not by typing "switch to plan mode" in chat.
+Claude ignores that.
+Use one of these three methods:

 1. Mid-session — press Shift+Tab